qmk/qmk_firmware/docs/cli_tab_complete.md

 If you put `qmk_firmware` into another location you will need to adjust this path.

-Zsh users may need to add the following to their `~/.zshrc` file:
+Zsh users will need to load `bashcompinit`.
+The following can be added to `~/.zshrc` file:

     autoload -Uz bashcompinit && bashcompinit